rungmc/rock-paper-scissors/README.md

 # rock-paper-scissors

-The Odin Project - Rock Paper Scissors
+A simply rock, paper, scissors game completed as part of The Odin Project.